bormaxi8080/osint-dashboard/README.md

 ----
 ### PROJECT NOTES:

 **IMPORTANT!** The project is integrated with the Obsidian platform () not cross-platform.
-The project contains links intended for previewing resources and sites that are not supported by other platforms such as
+The project contains links intended for previewing resources and sites that are not supported by other platforms such as Caret, Typora, VSCode.
+This is a specific syntax of the LinkPreview plugin for Obsidian and is not part of the Markdown (CommonMark) standard.

 For correct display, install the **Obsidian Link Embed plugin**: https://github.com/Seraphli/obsidian-link-embed